zephyrproject-rtos/zephyr/tests/arch/arm/arm_interrupt/README.txt

-Title: Test to verify code fault handling in ISR execution context (ARM Only)
+Title: Test to verify code fault handling in ISR execution context
+       and the behavior of irq_lock() and irq_unlock() when invoked from User Mode.
+(ARM Only)

 Description:

-This test verifies that we can handle system fault conditions while running in handler mode (i.e. in an ISR).
+The first test verifies that we can handle system fault conditions while running in handler mode (i.e. in an ISR).
 Only for ARM Cortex-M targets.

+The second test verifies that threads in user mode, despite being able to call the irq_lock() and irq_unlock() functions without triggering a CPU fault, they won't be able to read or modify the current IRQ locking status.

 ---------------------------------------------------------------------------